Paul Baker

 Neighborhood 2

-The major drawback to the Ryan Center is its location.
-Located in rural Kingston, the URI campus is a bit of a drive from Interstate 95.
+One area where the Ryan Center may come up short when compared to peer facilities is its location.
+Even though URI boasts an enrollment of over 18,000 students, there’s just not much to do in the area around campus.
 Providence is about 30 miles to the north.
 During the summer the nearby coastal towns of Narragansett and Newport are popular destinations, but not so much during basketball season.

 Visiting fans looking for somewhere to eat or stay during their visit to Kingston will have a bit of driving to do before finding something.
 Mews Tavern, featuring 69 beers on tap and an excellent pub menu, is a favorite of locals.
-There is a Holiday Inn nearby on Route One, but not much else right near the university.
+Tavern on Main, also located in Wakefield, is another popular spot.
+Aside from a Holiday Inn on Route One, there’s not many lodging options near campus.
 History buffs may want to check out the Gilbert Stuart Birthplace and Museum located in Saunderstown.
 Otherwise, head to Providence or to the coast to find more options.
-A full listing of local restaurants and hotels can be found here.

 Fans 4

-The Rams average around 6,000 fans per game at the Ryan Center, a figure which has remained steady over the past several years.
-This puts them just under the Atlantic-10 average.
+Attendance at the Ryan Center has dipped over the past couple of seasons as the team has struggled, topping out at just over 5,000 fans per game.
+While a decrease, this still puts the Rams over the Atlantic-10 average.
 A typical URI crowd is made up of locals, alumni and families enjoying a night of entertainment in southern Rhode Island.
 While the lions’ share of the local media attention in the area goes to Providence College, the University of Rhode Island has their share of ardent supporters.
 Parents can feel comfortable bringing their children to a Rams game.

 The student section turns out in good numbers armed with props and chants designed to distract and annoy the opponent.
 Along with a solid pep band, cheer and dance squads, they help to create a festive atmosphere at the Ryan Center.